Rootly-AI-Labs/IncidentDiagram/README.md

   <img src="https://img.shields.io/badge/Project_episode-video?style=flat-square&logo=youtube&logoColor=%23FF0000&color=white" alt="YouTube">
 </div>
 <br>
-Incident Diagram automatically generates a diagram of your application highlighting what went wrong during an incident.
+Generates a diagram of your application highlighting what went wrong during an incident.
 It does so by using LLMs to ingest an incident retrospective and the associated codebase.

-This is a prototype and is not ready for production use.

 ```
 $ incidentdiagram -f example_incident.txt  -u https://github.com/Rootly-AI-Lab/EventOrOutage